 For these distributed technologies to reach their full potential, they must be commercially viable.
 EQTEC Advanced Gasification is one such technology.
-This paper is a technical overview for energy infrastructure owner-operators, developers, investors, EPCs, waste management companies and anyone looking for detailed information about how the patented, proprietary and proven process works and the benefits it offers.
+This paper is a technical overview for energy infrastructure owner-operators, developers, investors, EPCs, waste management companies and anyone looking for detailed information about how the patented, proprietary and proven process work, the unique intermediary fuel it creates and the benefits it offers.